jiangs11/Neo4J-Pandemic/README.md

 - Infection algorithm – look at current state and determine who is infected, how infections people are.?
 PROBABLITY?
 Length, masks,   ED, CHRISTINA

 OVERALL GOAL:
 Cycle through every non-infected Person node, determine if the person should become infected, and, if so, add the label InfectedPerson.
-Create static methods infectThruNetwork() and infectThruEvent()
+Create static methods
+* infectThruNetwork(Session ses)
+* infectThruEvent(Session ses, Date date)

 DUE FOR 10/28:
 A list of attributes for Persons and Events that you would want to use.